-- 14.2 Staff against whom an allegation is made should not automatically be suspended.
-In the case of an immediate referral to the child protection agencies (as under subparagraph 7.2) immediate suspension is more likely to be appropriate.
+Staff against whom an allegation is made should not automatically be suspended.
+In the case of an immediate referral to the child protection agencies (as under sub-paragraph 7.2) immediate suspension is more likely to be appropriate.
 In the case where immediate referral is accompanied by consideration of disciplinary procedures, suspension may or may not be appropriate.
 Schools should give due weight to KCSIE, WT and the views of the LADO and the policy when making a decision about suspension.
 In the case of unfounded allegations, suspension is unlikely.
-The head teacher or nominated governor should consult with the LEA lead officer and consider any recommendation which may be made by the child protection agency as a result of the strategy discussion before a decision to suspend is taken. - 14.3 Suspension may be considered at any stage of an investigation.
+The head teacher or nominated governor should consult with the LEA lead officer and consider any recommendation which may be made by the child protection agency as a result of the strategy discussion before a decision to suspend is taken.

+Suspension may be considered at any stage of an investigation.
 Suspension is a neutral act, not a disciplinary sanction, and will be on full pay.
-Paid leave of absence, mutual agreement to refrain from work, alternative duties/locations or removal from contact with pupil may also be used as an alternative to suspension. - 14.4 Suspension should not be undertaken without good reason.
-Circumstances in which suspension properly occurs include:- - (a) where a child or children is/are at risk;
+Paid leave of absence, mutual agreement to refrain from work, alternative duties/locations or removal from contact with pupil may also be used as an alternative to suspension.

+Suspension should not be undertaken without good reason.
+Circumstances in which suspension properly occurs include:-

-- (b) where the allegations are so serious that dismissal for gross misconduct is possible; - (c) where a suspension is necessary to allow the conduct of the investigation to proceed unimpeded. - 14.5 In all cases where suspension is being considered, the head teacher or nominated governor should advise the individual to seek assistance from his or her trade union.
+- (a) where a child or children is/are at risk; - (b) where the allegations are so serious that dismissal for gross misconduct is possible;

+(c) where a suspension is necessary to allow the conduct of the investigation to proceed unimpeded.

+In all cases where suspension is being considered, the head teacher or nominated governor should advise the individual to seek assistance from his or her trade union.

-15. AN INTERVIEW TO CONSIDER SUSPENSION OF A MEMBER OF STAFF
+AN INTERVIEW TO CONSIDER SUSPENSION OF A MEMBER OF STAFF

-- 15.1 Where suspension is being considered, an interview should be arranged.
+Where suspension is being considered, an interview should be arranged.
 Normally, the interview should be undertaken outside pupil contact time.
-The head teacher (or, in cases where the allegation is against the head teacher, the nominated governor) should consult with and seek advice from the LEA lead officer. - 15.2 Where the police are involved in a criminal investigation, any interview arranged, where suspension is considered, should not be conducted without prior consultation with the officer in charge of the case.
-Where there is no police involvement, an interview should be arranged in accordance with the following procedures. - 15.3 When called to an interview where suspension is a possible outcome the member of staff should be advised to seek the advice and assistance of his or her trade union.
+The head teacher (or, in cases where the allegation is against the head teacher, the nominated governor) should consult with and seek advice from the LEA lead officer.

+Where the police are involved in a criminal investigation, any interview arranged, where suspension is considered, should not be conducted without prior consultation with the officer in charge of the case.
+Where there is no police involvement, an interview should be arranged in accordance with the following procedures.

+When called to an interview where suspension is a possible outcome the member of staff should be advised to seek the advice and assistance of his or her trade union.
 A person who is not a member of a trade union may be assisted by a friend.
-He/she, where accompanied, should be offered the opportunity of a brief meeting with the representative or friend before the interview. - 15.4 The member of staff should be informed at the outset of the interview that an allegation has been made and that, at the conclusion of the interview, suspension might occur.
-It should be made clear, however, that the interview is not a formal disciplinary hearing but is for the purpose of raising a serious
+He/she, where accompanied, should be offered the opportunity of a brief meeting with the representative or friend before the interview.

+The member of staff should be informed at the outset of the interview that an allegation has been made and that, at the conclusion of the interview, suspension might occur.
+It should be made clear, however, that the interview is not a formal disciplinary hearing but is for the purpose of raising a serious matter which may lead to suspension and further investigation.
-In accordance with the relevant ACAS Code of Practice, where the person is a trade union or safety representative, the interview should not be arranged without prior discussion with the relevant branch secretary or a full-time official of the trade union concerned.
-From the outset it should be established that the action being taken is not an attack on the functions of a trade union.